DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 84. BOOTSTRAP PART 5 VIDEO - containers, grid & flexbox (Step 531)

 This entry documents a video lesson on using Bootstrap's grid system, containers, and flexbox utilities to build a responsive website.
 The student learned how to add a responsive logo, center it, and set up the "Now Playing" section with a responsive header and horizontal movie cards.

+#### 85. BOOTSTRAP PART 6 VIDEO - adding styling and now playing section (Step 534)

+This entry documents a video lesson where the student continued to build the Academy Cinemas website.
+They learned how to use Bootstrap classes for a sticky navbar and responsive card layout, applied custom CSS for background and cursor styling, and successfully adapted to version differences by using a modern `clamp()` function for responsive font sizing.
+The student also improved the code's accessibility by using semantic tags for the movie description.